Buzzy Kerbox: Tow-in surfing

 Surfers are towed out to a breaking wave via a PWC (personal watercraft, such as a Jet Ski) or a helicopter.
 The surfer holds a line attached to the motorized vehicle.
-He or she is then set into place, at which point he or she drops the line and surfs the wave.
-Prior to the development of the tow-in method, surfers were generally unable, on their own, to catch waves topping much more than 20'.
-With the advent of the tow-in method, surfers were able to catch waves two and three times that height, or even taller.
-Driver and surfer generally trade roles during a surfing session, which helps to build both rapport and trust in a situation which can quickly turn dangerous for both.
-Tow-in is generally thought to have revolutionized big wave surfing.
+They are then set into place, at which point they drop the line and surf the wave.
+Prior to the development of the tow-in method, surfers were generally unable to catch waves topping more than 20 feet.
+With the advent of the tow-in method, surfers were able to catch waves two and three times that height.
+Driver and surfer typically trade roles during a surfing session.
+Tow-in is thought to have revolutionized big wave surfing.
 Kerbox and other professional surfers were featured in Susan Casey's 2011 non-fiction volume The Wave.

 Modeling career

 In 1977, famed photographer Bruce Weber saw a photograph of Kerbox in a surfing magazine and persuaded him to come to New York City to try his hand at modeling.
-Kerbox subsequently modeled in major national advertising campaigns for Levi's, Ralph Lauren and United Airlines.
+Kerbox subsequently modeled in major national advertising campaigns for Levi's, Ralph Lauren, Reyn Spooner, and United Airlines.

+Movie career

+In the 1980s Buzz starred in multiple movies by producer Andy Sidaris including the award winning Hard Hunted in which he plays Cole, a secret agent who surfs the north shore in between drug busts.